Recipient: Dr Tessa Gargett

 Total Funding: $599,894

 Aggressive primary brain tumours such as glioblastoma (GBM) and diffuse midline glioma (DMG), have extremely poor 5-year survival rates and limited treatment options.
-CAR-T cells (chimeric antigen receptor T cells) are a form of cell therapy, sometimes decribed as a ‘living drug’.
+CAR-T cells (chimeric antigen receptor T cells) are a form of cell therapy, sometimes described as a ‘living drug’.

 CAR-T cells are made from the white blood cells of a patient but are manipulated in the lab to give them the ability to track down and kill cancer cells in the body.
 They are a transformative new immunotherapy that has shown great promise in the treatment of B-cell leukemias.